browserengineering/book/book/scheduling.md

 Note that `__runRAFHandlers` needs to reset `RAF_LISTENERS` to the empty array before it runs any of the callbacks.
 That's because one of the callbacks could itself call `requestAnimationFrame`.
-If this happens during such a callback, the spec says that a *second* animation frame should be scheduled.
+If this happens during such a callback, the specification says that a *second* animation frame should be scheduled.
 That means we need to make sure to store the callbacks for the *current* frame separately from the callbacks for the *next* frame.